 - Step 7: Now you notice that the longaniza is light brown, pour water into the pan covering half of the longaniza.
 Remain low heat until it is cooked.
 We’ll know that the longaniza is cooked when the water evaporates.

 - Step 8: Oil will be left once the water evaporates.
 Let the oil remain to fry the longaniza after simmering for a little while.
 Transfer your longaniza to a serving plate and ready to enjoy this delicious dish.

 Note: If it goes too sweet, add more Flour or cornstarch.
 If your skinless longaniza mixture gets too salty, just add sugar.

 Best Served With

+There are numerous ideas for side foods to go with sausage, and longaniza is no exception.
 The diversity of all flavors that skinless longaniza have equally distributes when you match it to the following food or side dishes.
-Thus, the presence of these makes you want to eat more skinless longaniza.
+Thus, these presences make you want to eat more of them.

 Longaniza usually comes along with sliced tomatoes as a side dish to give a balanced taste.